kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 ### Target vehicle

 We will analyze the Acura RSX in two configurations: stock and modified.
-The stock configuration provides a baseline that represents the design intent of the manufacturer.
+The stock configuration is a baseline that represents the design intent of the manufacturer.
 The modified configuration represents a vehicle with some mild bolt-on performance parts.
 These changes do not alter the underlying suspension geometry and do not interfere with the roadworthiness of the vehicle.
 The